Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Also ensure that you have a handle on the social environment (or cultural environment) of the setting of your story.
 What world or political events take place in an historic setting, and how might this contribute to the plot, for example?
 What is the etiquette like: are women allowed to walk the streets alone?

-If you’re writing historical fiction in particular, keep a cheat file of every detail about your setting.
+If you're writing historical fiction in particular, keep a cheat file of every detail about your setting.
 Research what people ate, wore and believed and how they spoke.
-You don’t have to include every detail in your draft.
+You don't have to include every detail in your draft (indeed, a good editor will cut redundant or excessive details about setting).
 Some information is just for you to know, so you can keep details believable.

 Elements of setting - infographic | Now Novel